isaac-mason/arancini/packages/arancini/README.md

 // Add the system to the executor executor.add(MovementSystem)

+// Initialise the executor
+executor.init()

 // Update all systems, optionally passing a delta time executor.update(1 / 60)

+// Destroy the executor
+executor.destroy()
 ```

 #### System priority